DimaKosy/MusicVisuals/README.md

 ...where the final parameter '0' indicates that the display should be left-centre aligned to the chart.

+It should be noted that the sailor from the song was likely from the 1800's, so he probably didn't have access to these tools to find pirates, let alone a giant duck!

 ### Norbert

 ![Lyric Wave](images/j1.png)